m3g/xlff/Rosetta/README.md

 For example:
 ```
-[Atom1] = CA or CB
+[Atom1] = CB
 [ResID1] = 1 or 2, etc
 [min] = is the minimum valeu of x for which [many number] has been computed
 [max] = is the maximum value of x for which [many numbers] has been computed
 [many numbers] = values of func for x from [min] to [max] spaced out by 0.1
 ```
 Some common links have their statistical potential curves defined.
-Each [many numbers] file to each of the residues pairs is present in $/files/xl
+Each [many numbers] file to each of the residues pairs can be found in $/files/xl

-A script to create a constraint file for Rosetta application is avaiable as "xl_generator.py" in $file/xl.
+Also, a script to create a constraint file for Rosetta application is avaiable as "xl_generator.py" in $file/xl.
+Use:

->$ python2.7 xl_generator.py
+>$ python2.7 xl_generator.py $input_filename [yes/no]

-Provide a file in the required format.
+Provide a file ($input_filename) in the required format.
 Example:

     observed LYS A 123 SER A 14 short observed SER A 15 ASP A 24 zl observed GLU A 17 ASP A 44 long

+Type yes if you have used shorter links (BSG / 1,3-propaneamine).
+Type no if only BS3/DSS / 1,6-hexanediamine were used.
+If only BS3/DSS and / or 1,6-hexanediamine were used, column 7 can be omitted in the input file.

 [min] and [max] are defined based on the statistics of CATH S40 non redundant database.
 Their values are tabulated as follows: